mighty-gerbils/gerbil/doc/guide/README.md

 $ sudo apt-get install openssl libssl-dev sqlite3 libsqlite3-dev
 ```

-The optional libraries can be enabled or disabled at build-time
+The optional libraries can be enabled or disabled by passing arguments
-by editing `$GERBIL_HOME/src/std/build-features.ss`.
+to the configure script (see below).
+You can also enable features
-You can also enable features later, by editing `build-features.ss` and
+later, by reconfiguring and running `./build.sh stdlib` in
-running `./build.sh stdlib` in `$GERBIL_HOME/src/`.
+`$GERBIL_HOME/src/`.

 ## Build Instructions